dotnet/docs-aspire/docs/whats-new/preview-4.md

 }
 ```

-As you can see, the manifest captures both the parameters and the usage of the bicep output in the environment variables of the project.
+The manifest captures both the parameters and the usage of the bicep output in the environment variables of the project.
+The [Azure Developer CLI](#azure-developer-cli) has been updated to understand this new resource type (you can learn more below) and can be used to deploy this application to **Azure Container Apps**.

 ## Emulators